The Edmonton Eskimos and Canadian Football

 Canadian Football 101

 Football is football (unless it’s soccer, of course) right?
-Though North American football evolved from the same rugby roots introduced on this continent in the late 1800s, there are actually significant differences between how it’s played in Canada and the United States.
+Though North American football evolved from the same rugby roots, there are actually significant differences between how it’s played in Canada and the United States.
 Both games are exciting but here are a few key pieces that make our Canadian version unique.

 Canada is known for its open spaces and our football fields are no different.
 They’re 110 yards long, 65 yards wide and have end zones 20 yards deep.
 This compares to the 100ft x 53ft and 10-yard end zones south of the border.
 Lots of room for our stars to run!